USACE-Cloud-Compute/cloudcompute-cli/README.md

 ## Manifestor

-Manifestor is a command line tool for running plugins.
-This tools can submit jobs to cloud and local compute providers but is primarily intended to support local development.
+Manifestor is a command line tool for registering and running computations using specified providers.
+It supports Docker and AWS Batch as compute providers.

 Manifestor jobs are configured as a set of json files.
 At a minumum, you will need the following: